adinlab/PAC4SAC/README.md

 # PacBayesianSoftActorCritic

-This repository includes the code to replicate the USAC algorithm from paper:
+This repository includes the code to replicate the pac4sac algorithm from paper:

 > **PAC-Bayesian Soft Actor-Critic Learning**\